Night in December

-Night in December (French: Nuit de décembre) is a 1940 drama film directed by Curtis Bernhardt and starring Pierre Blanchar, Renée Saint-Cyr and Gilbert Gil.

-The film's art direction was by Henri Ménessier.
+Night in December (French: Nuit de décembre) is a 1940 French drama film directed by Curtis Bernhardt and starring Pierre Blanchar, Renée Saint-Cyr and Gilbert Gil.
+It was shot at the Billancourt Studios in Paris.
+The film's sets were designed by the art directors Henri Ménessier and Jean d'Eaubonne.
+It was Bernhardt's last French film before he left the country for America.
+It was given a re-release by DisCina in 1949.